zenml-io/zenml/examples/mlflow_registry/README.md

 Once the stack is set, you can then simply proceed to running your pipelines.

 ### 🔮 See results
-Now we just need to start the mlflow UI to have a look at our two pipeline runs.
+Now we just need to start the MLflow UI to have a look at our two pipeline runs.
 To do this we need to run:

 ```shell